charliegallop/FireIdentificationmCNN/README.md

 # ToDo:

 Meg:
-- [ ] Change hyperparameters of SVM-CNN hybrid model to improve metrics
+- [X] Change hyperparameters of SVM-CNN hybrid model to improve metrics
 - [X] Look at implementing an SVM model
 - [X] See if you can bias the output towards being risk adverse

 Charlie
+- [ ] Report f1 metric for each model
-- [ ] Identify what images the models are missclassifying (sunsets?)
+- [X] Identify what images the models are missclassifying (sunsets?)
 - [X] Test the TL models on another dataset
 - [X] Look at recall, precision, AUC metrics instead of/as well as accuracy
 - [X] Implement and compare different trasnfer learning models